Carson River and the Newlands Project

 Carson River Background

-As with the Truckee River, development of Nevada’s water supply began in earnest with Nevada’s gold and silver rush towards the latter half of the 19th Century.
+As with the Truckee River, development of Nevada’s water supply began in earnest with Nevada’s gold and silver rush toward the latter half of the 19th century.
 Unlike the gold rush in neighboring California, Nevada’s ore was found deep beneath the earth rather than in riverbanks and streams.
 Thus, while the power of surface water was used to extract gold in California, in Nevada, water was pumped from below ground to make way for the mining tunnels that extended hundreds of feet below.

 Both the Truckee and Carson rivers fluctuated between droughts and floods.
 In areas that had been heavily logged, the combination of high runoff and bare earth caused soil erosion, clogging streams and diversion canals and periodically decimating fish populations.

 By the late 1880s, with end of Nevada’s gold and silver boom, settlers turned their attention to agriculture.
 In particular, the Carson Valley near the state capitol, Carson City, became popular for farming and ranching industries that needed a stable water supply.

 In 1902, Francis G. Newlands, a senator from Nevada, helped secure federal money to construct Derby Dam, the Truckee Canal (linking the Truckee and Carson rivers) and other water infrastructure for the Truckee-Carson Irrigation Project, which would later become known as the Newlands Project.

 In time, such diversions eroded ecosystems and freshwater communities unique to Nevada’s high desert.
 Efforts are underway to better protect these places.